lowRISC/qemu/docs/opentitan/otptool.md

 * `-G` can be used to (re)build the HW digest of a partition after altering one or more of its fields, see `--change` option.

-* `-g` can be used to generate C code for QEMU, from OTP and LifeCycle known definitions.
+* `-g` can be used to generate skeleton files, from OTP and LifeCycle known definitions.
 See the [Generation](#generation) section for details.
-See option `-o` to specify the path to the file to generate
+See option `-o` to specify the path to the file to generate.
+See also the `--out-kind` option for output formats.

 * `-i` specify the initialization vector for the Present scrambler used for partition digests.
   This value is "usually" found within the `hw/ip/otp_ctrl/rtl/otp_ctrl_part_pkg.sv` OT file,